 Yes, a food delivery business can be profitable.
 You just need to markup your delivered meals enough from the cost to make them to have a healthy profit margin.

-How much can I charge for homemade food delivery services?
+How can I deliver food safely?

 You need to keep hot and cold food containers in your vehicle in which to place the food.
 You also need to make sure that you keep your vehicle secure.

 Pizza has long been a delivery favorite, but with the emergence of food delivery apps, items like burritos and tacos are taking over.
 Burgers are also becoming a favorite.

 What are some ways to differentiate your food delivery business from competitors?